toxinu/sushi/README.rst

 Meet the cookchef
 ~~~~~~~~~~~~~~~~~

-If it's the first time your run Sushi, your cookbook is certainly empty.
-You
+If it's the first time your run Sushi, your cookbook must be empty.
-can easily learn a basic recipe like that:
+You can add my personnal cookbook to your in order to discover sushi:

 ::